 As a New York City community gardener and activist since 1985, Karen Washington is also a New York Botanical Garden trustee.
 In this position, she works with neighborhoods in the Bronx to turn empty lots into gardens.
 In her former role as president of the New York City Community Garden Coalition, she championed garden protection and preservation.

 Additionally, Washington is active with the La Familia Verde Garden Coalition, where she’s helping launch a City Farms Market to bring fresh vegetables to the community.
 She leads workshops on food justice and growing food as a board member of Why Hunger and Just Food, and she’s a co-owner and farmer at Rise & Root Farm.
-In 2012, Ebony magazine voted Washington as one of the 100 most influential African-Americans in the country, and in 2014, she was received the James Beard Leadership Award.
+In 2012, Ebony magazine voted Washington as one of the 100 most influential African-Americans in the country.
+Additionally, in 2014 she received the James Beard Leadership Award.

 Kaifa Anderson-Hall: Horticultural Therapy Award

 Channeling her experience with social work and community garden development, Kaifa Anderson-Hall started her career in horticultural therapy through her business, Inspired Horticulture Services, Inc., and a non-profit, Plants and Blooms ReImagined.
-She focuses on enhancing the well-being of diverse and often underserved communities in the greater Washington, D.C. region., working with seniors, veterans, and differently-abled youth and adults in settings such as day programs, nursing and rehabilitation facilities, and schools.
+She focuses on enhancing the well-being of diverse and often underserved communities in the greater Washington, D.C. region.
+There, she works with seniors, veterans, and differently-abled youth and adults in settings such as day programs, nursing and rehabilitation facilities, and schools.

-A Master Gardener and graduate of the Horticultural Therapy Institute in Denver, Colorado, Anderson-Hall also designs and consults on the creation of therapeutic gardens.
-She is active within a variety of organizations including the American Horticultural Therapy Association and Washington D.C.’s School Garden Advisory Council.
+Anderson-Hall is a Master Gardener and graduate of the Horticultural Therapy Institute in Denver, Colorado.
+She also designs and consults on the creation of therapeutic gardens.
+In addition, she is active within the American Horticultural Therapy Association and Washington D.C.’s School Garden Advisory Council.

 Cultivating New Ideas Through Diversity

 Progress doesn’t happen without new perspectives, fresh ideas, and varied backgrounds coming together.
 If you only bring similar minds together, you’ll only yield similar results.
-Celebrating diversity and championing inclusivity in horticulture is necessary if you want to see the industry continue to grow and achieve new heights.
+We should celebrate diversity and champion inclusivity to see the industry grow and achieve new heights.
 Just imagine where we’d be without the incredible contributions from George Washington Carver.
 The same could be said even for the most recent trends in gardening.

 This Black History Month, be sure to honor those African-Americans making the horticulture industry a better place.
-And even when February comes to a close, let’s not forget to celebrate all of the diverse cultures that make up the industry!
+And when February comes to a close, let’s remember to celebrate all of the diversity that make up the industry!